Wigram Aerodrome

-The RNZAF still owns the original gifted part of the airfield and it is now the home of the Air Force Museum and Historic Flight.
-But the majority of the airfield, control tower, hangars and new fire station was returned to Ngāi Tahu Property as part of a treaty settlement claim.
+The RNZAF still owns the original gifted part of the airfield, which is now the home of the Air Force Museum of New Zealand.
+The majority of the airfield, control tower, hangars and new fire station was returned to Ngāi Tahu Property as part of a treaty settlement claim.
 The fire station became the home of the civilian fire service until 2018.
-Since 2008 the Ngāi Tahu land has become the suburb of Wigram Skies.
+Since 2008 the Ngāi Tahu land is the suburb of Wigram Skies.

 Closure

-On 9 July 2008 Television 3 News broadcast a news item stating that Ngāi Tahu, the owners of the aerodrome (acquired as part of a Treaty of Waitangi settlement claim) would close Wigram Aerodrome by February 2009.
-Wigram airfield officially ceased operation as an airfield at 00:00 Sunday 1 March 2009 NZ Local time.
+On 9 July 2008, Television 3 News broadcast a news item stating that Ngāi Tahu, the owners of the aerodrome (acquired as part of a Treaty of Waitangi settlement claim), would close Wigram Aerodrome by February 2009.
+Wigram Airfield officially ceased operation as an airfield at 00:00 Sunday 1 March 2009 NZ Local time.

-After the Christchurch earthquakes of February 2011 resulted in much of the Central Business District being off limits due to earthquake damage with office buildings largely damaged, destroyed, or inaccessible, Ngāi Tahu moved its offices to the Wigram site using a mix of prefabricated relocatable buildings, and a refurbished Control Tower building to house most of its staff until a permanent long-term solution could be found.
+After the Christchurch earthquakes of February 2011 resulted in much of the Central Business District being off limits due to the office buildings being damaged, destroyed, or inaccessible, Ngāi Tahu moved its offices to the Wigram site using a mix of prefabricated relocatable buildings and a refurbished control tower building to house most of its staff until a permanent long-term solution could be found.

+On 19 February 2025, RNZAF No.40 Squadron successfully landed C-130H Hercules NZ7001 on the remaining field of former Base Wigram.
+NZ7001 was selected for retirement to the Air Force Museum of New Zealand following the types replacement with newer C-130J Super Hercules.
+It was the first landing at former Base Wigram in 16 years and likely the last fixed wing flight to operate from former Base Wigram.

 Housing development

 In late 2009, Ngāi Tahu Property began redeveloping the Wigram aerodrome site as a new housing development.
 Named Wigram Skies, the development proposes 1600 residential sections, a shopping centre, and an industrial area in the east adjoining the existing industrial area.
-The aerodrome's old sealed runway forms the development's main street, aptly named The Runway, with other street names having an aviation, flight or sky theme.
-The historic control tower and hangars remain as they are heritage protected buildings.
+The aerodrome's old sealed runway forms the development's main street, aptly named the Runway, with other street names having an aviation, flight or sky theme.
+The historic control tower and hangars remain.